Time for a Time Out

 Peer learning groups enable their members to take a time out in a safe learning environment every month.
 The members support each other every week as they each develop and practice their new skills to make their work and their lives easier.
 Peer learning groups are the secret to maintaining a learning organization in a pandemic.

 Keep the learning alive and well.
 Contact Deborah Laurel of The Peer Learning Institute to discuss how to make that happen.
-You can reach her at +1 608-219-3594.
+Contact her here.

 Question: Has learning been put on the back burner at your organization because of the pandemic?